nsw42/alpine-cross-compile/README.md

 This repo contains two directories: one that's a generic cross-builder, and one that incorporates the GTK bindings.

 1. `builder-image`
-    * This is just a thin veneer over tonistiigi's xx to tailor it to the specific OS, and to install some basic OS-level packages.
+    - This is just a thin veneer over tonistiigi's xx to tailor it to the specific OS, and to install some basic OS-level packages, including `cyclonedx-gomod`.
-    * Usage:
+    - Usage:

       ```sh
       cd builder-image